Skip to Content

 Sarah Hirini MNZM

-Sarah Hirini is one of the most well-respected and feared players in international rugby.
-As captain of the Black Ferns sevens team since 2014, she has built a reputation as an outstanding leader, hard-working forward, and humble character.
+Sarah Hirini, of Ngāti Kahungunu descent, is one of the most respected players in international rugby.
+As captain of the Black Ferns Sevens team since 2014, she is renowned for her exceptional leadership, hard work and humility.

-Sarah, who is of Ngāti Kahungunu descent, is passionate about inspiring young people to excel.
-She’s an advocate for women’s rugby and the growth of women’s sports.
-She has a Bachelor of Arts degree in Māori studies and sport science, her pilot's license, and is a player representative on the NZ Rugby Players Association Board and International Rugby Players Council.
+She is passionate about inspiring young people and advocating for women's rugby and sports.
+Sarah holds a Bachelor of Arts degree in Māori studies and sport science, a pilot's license and is a player representative on the NZ Rugby Players Association Board and International Rugby Players Council.

 If you require an accessible version of any content on the site please contact us and we will be happy to assist.